COURSE PRICE: $40.00

 Selection and use of barriers and/or personal protective equipment for preventing patient and healthcare worker contact with potentially infectious material

-Use of PPE is built into the descriptions of all four isolation precautions (Standard, Contact, Droplet, and Airborne) described by the CDC.
+Use of PPE is built in to the descriptions of all four isolation precautions (Standard, Contact, Droplet, and Airborne) described by the CDC.
 Healthcare workers should use appropriate barriers and/or PPE whenever they may have contact with the blood or body fluids of any patient and to prevent exposure to the droplets from patients with respiratory symptoms.

-A barrier is a material object that separates a person from a hazard.
 The type of PPE selected should be based on the procedure and reasonably anticipate events such as:

 Some barriers are used to protect the patient, including:

-Gloves should be worn when contact with blood or OPIM, mucous membranes, non-intact skin, potentially contaminated skin, or contaminated patient care equipment is anticipated.
+Gloves should be worn when contact with blood or OPIM, mucous membranes, non-intact skin, potentially contaminated skin, or contaminated patient-care equipment is anticipated.

 Gloves are the first line of PPE and can prevent heavy contamination of hands during patient care and transmission of pathogens.
 However, wearing gloves does not provide complete protection.
-Wearing gloves does not replace the need for hand washing because gloves may have small, unnoticeable defects or may tear during use, and hands can become contaminated during glove removal.
+Wearing gloves does not replace the need for handwashing because gloves may have small, unnoticeable defects or may tear during use and hands can become contaminated during glove removal.